Aadya-Pathak/practice-repo/README.md

 This is my practice repo
 I will be practising basic html in it for now
 I am now starting with css
+I am now starting with jss